Counseling Psychology Program Leading to the Degree of Doctor of Philosophy in Counseling Psychology

 Professional Development Activities

 In addition to completion of coursework, students are expected to perform ancillary teaching, research, administrative, or professional duties that contribute to their professional development.
-These duties are undertaken with an educational objective in mind, and are expected whether or not students recieve related financial support from UA.
+These duties are undertaken with an educational objective in mind, and are expected whether or not students receive related financial support from UA.

 Scholarship Requirements